JasonSKK/SuperCollider-loopMIDI-and-Max8/README.md

 4) Choose the correct port via "noteout 1" (Output).
 5) Evaluate the code in SC.
 (Select All + Evaluate)

+!To use the Arpeggiator or to play chords twist the (single note, chords, arp) knob!
+*for the arp you must change the ms values in the Arpeggiator section*

-Enjoy theese funky sounds or create your own!
+Enjoy these funky sounds or create your own!
 Thanks!

 Jason SK